 Chalet Surface Finishes and Treatments

-The vast majority of art glass seen, especially Canadian vintage art glass, has a smooth, unmarred shining “gloss” finish.
-To date, I have not seen any verified pieces of Lorraine or EDAG with another surface finish but “Never say Never.”
+The vast majority of art glass seen, especially Canadian vintage art glass, has a smooth, unmarred shining “gloss” finish on the skin of the glass.
+To date, I have not seen any verified pieces of Lorraine with another surface finish but “Never say Never.”
 I also do not know if Altaglass or Mosaic did other finishes.
-I do know that some Rossi bomboniere had the irradato (see following) finish.
-However, I can state that Chalet did do both large and small pieces with varying surface finishes.
+I do know that some EDAG pieces and Rossi bonboniere had the irradato (explained below) finish.
+However, I can state that Chalet did produce both large and small pieces with the varying surface finishes detailed here.

 a ghiaccio: a crackled effect finish.
 Achieved by “icing” hot glass in cold water.
 The reaction of extreme hot meeting extreme cold causes radical, random fissures in the glass.
 The piece is then reheated and further blown to heal the surface fissures.
 Resembles the shattering of frozen water or alligator skin.